kmhuff/crypto-hack/crypto-hack.md

 ### Attempting Tasks

-Many Tasks can be attempted by anyone.
-These are called open Tasks.
+Many tasks can be attempted by anyone.
+These are called open tasks.
 Some of these tasks might be very difficult to those without the right skill, effort, or circumstances, but they can at least be attempted.
-The Task "fight with a sword" can be attempted by anyone, but only certain people are any good at it.
+The task "fight with a sword" can be attempted by anyone, but only certain people are any good at it.

-In contrast, some Tasks cannot be attempted by anyone without the necessary skill, bloodline, cyberware, etc. These are called closed Tasks.
-In this case, the Task may only be attempted by a character that has a Scope explicitly permitting them to do so (more on Scopes in the Character Statements and Skill section).
-The Task "hack the computer with my brain" may only be attempted by a character with a Scope that allows mental hacking.
+In contrast, some tasks cannot be attempted by anyone without the necessary skill, bloodline, cyberware, etc. These are called closed tasks.
+In this case, the task may only be attempted by a character that has a scope explicitly permitting them to do so (more on scopes in the [Scopes and Skill] section).
+The task "hack the computer with my brain" may only be attempted by a character with a scope that allows mental hacking.

-Which Tasks are open and which are closed is determined by the logic of the fictional setting you are playing in.
+Which tasks are open and which are closed is determined by the logic of the fictional setting you are playing in.
 Usually, this is fairly obvious, but when it's not, the GM makes the final ruling.

 ### Trivial and Impossible Tasks